huynhtruc0309/Unet-SpaceNet2/README.md

 * Thus, to use both these pieces of information during predictions, the U-Net architecture implements skip connections between the encoder and decoder.
 This enables us to take intermediate feature map information from various depths on the encoder side and concatenate it at the decoder side to process and facilitate better predictions.

-# SpaceNet 2: Building Detection v2
+## Creating a custom PyTorch Dataset for Space Net 2
-I chose Khartoum as it is the smallest one.
+* I chose Khartoum as it is the smallest one.
 Downloading them is very time-consuming, AWS made me wait for 24h in oder to be able to register for AWS CLI.
+I managed to download it through mlhub https://mlhub.earth/data/spacenet2 and torchgeo https://torchgeo.readthedocs.io/en/latest/api/datasets.html#torchgeo.datasets.SpaceNet.

+* torchgeo provided torchgeo.datasets.SpaceNet2 but it doesn't have train_test_split so I reimplement this class that allow me to create object by list of file paths from train and test split.

+* About the .tif image files, to read them I use rasterio because PIL and cv2 read them wrong in this case.